Inky-Tech-Pty-Ltd/Links/README.md

 A village is necessarily a collaborative affair.
 Collaboration implies governance.

-A village is a computational machine that can:
+Evolution has designed villages that can:
-1. Liberate energy from an environment
+1. Liberate energy from any environment
 2. Distribute energy among the villagers
 3. Resist the threat of raiders, internal or external.

-This project aims to create a standard that makes it possible to weld together reputation graphs that are currently scattered in many places.
+This project aims to create a standard that makes it possible to weld together pieces of reputation graph that are currently scattered in many places.
-It argues that reputation is the key to self-governing structures, not only for humans, but also for artificial intelligences.
+It argues that an ongiong, gossipy, conversation about reputation is the key to self-governing structures; not only for humans, but also for artificial intelligences.
-From a techinical perspective, the project is an argument by analogy with Tim Berners-Lee and the development of the web.
+In this sense the project is an argument by analogy with Tim Berners-Lee and the development of the web.

 Before the web, the internet was a bunch of islands of information - each very interesting in its own right, but ultimately much richer once it had a connective tissue.

-Our many public and private social interactions create islands of reputation graph scattered across the informaton space.
+Our many public and private social interactions create islands of reputation graph that are scattered across the ocean.

-We don't have a way to pull those bundles of reputation into a single identity.
-This project is designed to build those identities, and to build collections of identities called villages.
+We don't have a way to pull these things together into a single [identity](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Identity).
+This project is designed to build those identities, and to build the groups of identities called villages.

 ## Village Link